-Eligibility to Participate in the Michigan Medicaid EHR Incentive Program
+Eligibility to Participate in the Michigan Medicaid Promoting Interoperability Program

-Participation in the Michigan Medicaid EHR Incentive Program will require an eligible professional (EP) to meet numerous program requirements.
+Participation in the Michigan Medicaid Promoting Interoperability Program will require an eligible professional (EP) to meet numerous program requirements.
 A provider is not an “EP” unless all of these requirements are met.

 It is also important to note that this program is for the individual EP.
 The individual EP must meet eligibility and meaningful use requirements, attest and receive payment.
 The individual EP may also be audited, so EPs should be active in the program process and provide accurate information to avoid recoupment of incentive dollars by the State of Michigan.